Having Lead Extraction

 On the day of your procedure

-Your procedure will be done by a cardiologist.
-This is a doctor who specializes in heart diseases.
+Your procedure will be done either by a cardiologist or cardiac surgeon.
+These are doctors who specializes in heart diseases.
 He or she will work with a team of specialized nurses and technicians.
 The surgery can be done in several ways.
 Ask your doctor about the details of your surgery.
-The procedure takes 2 to 6 hours.
+The procedure may take as long as a few hours.
 In general, you can expect the following:

-You will likely have general anesthesia, medicine that allows you to sleep through the surgery.
+You will likely have general anesthesia, which includes medicine that allows you to sleep through the surgery as well as being placed on a breathing machine..
 You won’t feel any pain during the surgery.
 In some cases, you may instead have medicine to help you relax.

 A healthcare provider will watch your vital signs, like your heart rate and blood pressure, during the surgery.

-If needed, skin in the area of surgery may be shaved.
+If needed, skin in the area of surgery may be shaved and then cleaned.

 After your procedure

 After surgery, you will be taken to a recovery room.
 Nurses will check your breathing, heart rate, and blood pressure.
 They will also watch your heart rhythm.
 You may be given pain medicine if you need it.
-If the incision was made in a vein in your leg, you will need to lie flat for several hours after the procedure.
-You should not bend your legs.
-This will help prevent bleeding.
 You will need a follow-up chest X-ray to check your heart and lungs after the procedure.
-You’ll likely need to stay in the hospital 1 or more nights.
+You’ll likely need to stay in the hospital at least one night.

 Recovering at home

 Follow all the instructions your healthcare provider gives you.
+Don't get the incision wet until your healthcare provider says it's OK.
 When you go home, go back to your normal activities when you feel able.
-Avoid vigorous activity until your doctor says you are ready.
+Don't do any vigorous activity until your doctor says you are ready.

 When to call your healthcare provider